Aiven-Open/pghoard/README.rst

 in order to ensure good compression speed and relatively small backup size.

-pghoard also supports backing up and restoring from either a local machine or from various object stores (AWS S3, Azure, Google Cloud.)
+pghoard also supports backing up and restoring from either a local machine or from various object stores (AWS S3, Azure, Ceph, Google Cloud.)

 In case you just have a single database machine, it is heavily recommended to let pghoard backup the files into an object storage service, so in case